Novak Djokovic: 2001–2003: Juniors

-In 2001, Djokovic dominated the U14 circuit on the Tennis Europe Junior Tour, winning his first title in a second-category tournament in Messina, defeating compatriot Bojan Božović in the final, and his second in Livorno, where he beat top seed Andy Murray in the semifinals and second seed Aljoscha Thron in the final.
+In 2001, Djokovic won his first title in a second-category tournament in Messina on the U14 circuit of the Tennis Europe Junior Tour, defeating compatriot Bojan Božović in the final, and his second in Livorno, where he beat top seed Andy Murray in the semifinals and second seed Aljoscha Thron in the final.
 In July, he won the U14 European Championship in Sanremo, defeating Lukáš Lacko in singles and the doubles with Božović against Russians Alexandre Krasnoroutskiy and Mikhail Bekker.
-He led Serbia to victory in the European Summer Cup, finishing the year as European champion in singles, doubles and team events.
+He led Yugoslavia to victory in the European Summer Cup, finishing the year as European champion in singles, doubles, and team events.
 He also earned a silver medal at the ITF World Junior Championship U14 team competition for Yugoslavia.
-Djokovic ended 2001 ranked No. 1 on the ETA U14 list, with Murray in second place.
+Djokovic ended 2001 ranked No. 1 on the ETA U14 list, with Andy Murray in second place.

 In 2002, now competing in U16 events, Djokovic won two major tournaments in France: the Derby Cadets in La Baule, defeating Gaël Monfils in the final, and Le Pontet in Avignon.
 In September, he won his first ITF title in Pančevo, winning all matches in straight sets, including over No. 1 seed David Savić in the final.
 In November, Djokovic won the Prince Cup in Miami, defeating Stephen Bass in the final, shortly before competing at the Junior Orange Bowl, where he reached the third round before losing to Marcos Baghdatis.

 Overall, Djokovic compiled a 40–11 singles and 23–6 doubles record in juniors, achieving a combined junior world ranking of No. 24 in February 2004.
 His best junior Grand Slam result was reaching the semifinals of the 2004 Australian Open.
 He also competed at the 2003 French Open and 2003 US Open.

 2003–2005: Start of professional career

 Djokovic played his first professional match in January 2003 at a Futures event in Oberschleißheim after receiving a wildcard from Niki Pilić, narrowly losing to Alex Rădulescu.
 He won his first Futures title in Belgrade later that year and ended 2003 ranked No. 687.
-In 2004, he recorded his first official ATP win during a Davis Cup match against Janis Skroderis, and later claimed his first Challenger title in Budapest on his 17th birthday, beating Daniele Bracciali in the final.
-He made his ATP Tour main draw debut at the Croatia Open Umag and ended the year ranked No. 186.
+In 2004, he recorded his first ATP win during a Davis Cup match against Janis Skroderis, and later claimed his first Challenger title in Budapest on his 17th birthday, beating Daniele Bracciali in the final.
+He debuted on the ATP Tour main draw at the Croatia Open Umag and secured his first victory at a tournament in Bucharest, ending the year ranked No. 186.

 Djokovic's Grand Slam debut came at the 2005 Australian Open, followed by his first Slam win at the French Open.
-That year, he also reached the third round at both Wimbledon and the US Open, beating Gaël Monfils and Mario Ančić.
+That year, he also reached the third round at both Wimbledon and the US Open, where he beat Gaël Monfils and Mario Ančić.
 He impressed at the Paris Masters by reaching the third round after defeating Mariano Puerta, ending the year ranked world No. 78 as the youngest player in the top 100.